Table Of Content

-The penetrant is given some time to stay on the surface to be pulled down into the cracks or areas of defect.
+The penetrant is given some time to stay on the surface before being pulled down into the cracks or areas of defect.
 The total amount of time the penetrant is on the surface is called the penetrant dwell time.

-Typically, the dwell time can be between 5 to 60 minutes.
-Unless the penetrant dries, there is no side effect of applying penetrant for a long period of time.
-Most of the time, the dwell time is established by experimentation and may be exact for a certain application.
+Typically, the dwell time can be between 5 and 60 minutes.
+Unless the penetrant dries, there is no side effect to applying the penetrant for a long period of time.
+The dwell time is typically determined through experimentation and may be precise for a particular application.

 4. Excess Penetrant Removal

-5. Developer application
+5. Developer Application

-There are a wide variety of developers available in the market that can be applied with the help of spray for wet developers, dipping the part into the solution, or dusting with a dry powder.
+There are a wide variety of developers available on the market that can be applied with the help of a spray for wet developers, dipping the part into the solution, or dusting it with a dry powder.

 6. Indication Development

-Like the penetrant dwell time, the developer is also required to stay on the surface of the object to allow the removal of the trapped penetrant out of any surface defects.
+Like the penetrant dwell time, the developer is also required to stay on the surface of the object to allow the removal of the trapped penetrant from any surface defects.

-In the case of fluorescent penetrants, the indications are detected in a dark condition with the help of a high-intensity UV lamp or black light, whereas, with visible dye, they require adequate white light.
+In the case of Fluorescent Penetrants, the indications are detected in a dark condition with the help of a high-intensity UV lamp or black light, whereas with visible dye, they require adequate white light.

-8. Clean surface
+8. Clean Surface

-Benefits and Limitations
+Benefits and Limitations of Liquid Penetrant Testing

 The liquid penetrant testing has various benefits and limitations:

-It can be conducted on various kinds of equipment regardless of its shape or size, although the volume of equipment and the facility used for testing can produce some limitations.
+It can be conducted on various kinds of equipment, regardless of its shape or size, although the volume of equipment and the facility used for testing can produce some limitations.
 They possess great sensitivity to small surface discontinuities.

 A visual representation of the defect is shown directly on the part surface.
 The process is convenient, reasonable, and portable due to the use of aerosol sprays.

 The surface is required to be clean and smooth.
 Any impurities like dirt, paint, oil, rust, and grease are to be removed before the inspection.
-Therefore, cleaning the part before the testing is a vital part of this technique.
+Therefore, cleaning the part before testing is a vital part of this technique.

 There are various steps required to perform and control the testing process.
 Thus, the chemicals used need to be properly handled and disposed of.
 Fumes can prove to be dangerous and combustible without proper ventilation.

-Are you looking for a single platform that has all the information related to Non- destructive Testing?
+Are you looking for a single platform that has all the information related to Non-Destructive Testing?
 Your search ends here.
-One Stop NDT has everything related to Non-Destructive Testing in one place.
+OnestopNDT has everything related to Non-Destructive Testing in one place.